I HAVE ALWAYS HAD A VIVID IMAGINATION AND STORIES IN MY HEAD SINCE CHILDHOOD. NOW, IN MY 60’S, I AM FINALLY TURNING MY IDEAS INTO NOVELS.

 My own life saw me presenting on local radio for nearly 30 years, representing Great Britain in the ladies’ squad for pistol shooting and more recently, working as a Registrar and marrying hundreds of couples over the last 15 years.
 During all this, I have still found time to paint, indulge my own prolific love of reading and raise 2 children.

-With a grandchild on the way, I hope I can pass on my love of books and find the time to get all my ideas written for people to enjoy.
+I am now retired and with a young granddaughter, I hope I can pass on my love of books and find the time to get all my ideas written for people to enjoy.

 I had the opportunity to spend a few years abroad, in Cyprus and a lot of the time, it was so hot, all I did was read or paint.
 Ideas in my head that had festered for years pushed their way through, with one idea in the forefront, so I started writing and never looked back.

 Out in Cyprus, I sat in the shade and wrote everything in longhand, typing it up when it was cooler.
-Two years ago, I moved back permanently to Plymouth and type in my half of a shared office with my partner, Dave.
+Now permanently back in Plymouth I type in my half of a shared office with my partner, Dave.
 I still write in longhand, sometimes when watching television, or sitting in the garden.

 No, my ideas are all over the place.
-The first book being published is a one-off in the women’s fiction category.
+The first book published was a one-off in the women’s fiction category.
 I have also written science fiction and fantasy.

 Not specifically, I wouldn’t dare!
 There are aspects of course.
 People you spend time with are bound to influence your outlook and perceptions.
 Many things people have said, or experienced, have found their way into my stories